halkhadhami/halkhadhami.github.io/README.md

 1. Create a GitHub account if you don't have one already.
 2. Create a new public repository with the following name format: `<user>.github.io`.
 Make sure to include a README file.
 3. In the repository settings, go to **Code and authentication > Pages > Build and deployment > Source** and choose to deploy from the **master branch**.
-These settings should be the default.
+These settings is the default but mentioned for confirmation only.
 4. Upload your website, which should include an `index.html` file, to the repository using either the GitHub desktop application or drag and drop directly onto the website.
 5. After waiting for a few minutes, your website should be ready.
 You can access it by clicking on the linke that created in step 2 for me here is >> [halkhadhami.github.io](https://halkhadhami.github.io/).